 This week’s one-hour workout comes from coach Tristen Rogers—and it’s not an easy one.
 It involves a number of intervals at your “sweet spot,” which is the name given to the work done just below your FTP (functional threshold power).

-She said: “Make no mistake about it, this workout is not for the faint at heart.
+She said: “Make no mistake about it, this workout is not for the faint of heart.
 This is also a workout that should be sprinkled into your routine every three to four weeks and after you have completed an FTP test to understand your zones to get the full benefit of executing the intensity correctly.”

 You’ll be spending a large part of the workout in your sweet spot, which is 85% to 95% of your FTP.